 Cystitis can occur for various reasons, such as friction during sex, using perfumed soap or shower gel in the vaginal area etc. Urinary Tract Infection can due be poor hygiene during menstruation, pregnancy, or even diabetics.
 Urinary Tract Infection can be a serious problem if not addressed timely.

 For some women menstrual time is very painful, they experience cramps and pain the lower abdomen.
 If you experience pain in your lower abdomen during menstruation, it can a reproductive issue.
 Sometimes contraceptive pill can also lead to lower abdominal pain.
 Interestingly, if you are experiencing lower abdominal pain during menstruation, your doctor can also recommend you contraceptive pill.
 Lower abdominal pain is also very common during the menopause stage.
 It is also very common to experience pain in lower abdomen during pregnancy.

 Pain in lower abdomen: Hormonal Issue

 Sometimes lower abdominal pain is also a result of hormonal imbalance.
 If you have hypothyroid or hyperthyroid, you might experience pain in lower abdomen.
 Thyroid disease and celiac disease can cause a hormonal imbalance in your body resulting in pain the lower half of your body.

 It is difficult to understand the real cause of lower abdominal pain by yourself.
 If you start googling, you might be overwhelmed and your conditions might worsen because you cannot properly understand whether your pain is general or is indicating some serious conditions.
+Self healing is good, however, you should not go extreme.
 The right way to tackle your problem is by seeing a doctor.